rishabh3112/gql-apollo-project/README.md

 1. Add `/` route which lists all tasks.

-- Allow marking task as completed via checkbox
+- Allow marking task as completed via checkbox optimistically
 - Shows name of task
 - On click should navigate to `/task/:id`
 - Add Create Task button which redirects to `/task/create`

 2. Add `/task/:id` route which shows current task and allows actions:

-- Marking task as completed via checkbox
+- Marking task as completed via checkbox optimistically
 - Update Task name and description and show notification
 - Delete Task and show notification